Race and Ethnicity Reporting Glossary

 The Reporting on Race/Ethnicity Glossary outlines common definitions and resources for reporting on race/ethnicity and diversity, equity, and inclusion.

-The glossary clarifies how we report various DEI terms across various submissions and dashboards at Emory University.
+The glossary clarifies how we report various Civil Rights Compliance terms across various submissions and dashboards at Emory University.
 The glossary of terms and resources is used for external and internal reporting with a focus on the US Department of Education, NSF, NIH, and OFCCP.

 Following are common definitions and resources used by Emory's Office of Institutional Research and Decision Support for reporting on race, ethnicity, and non-citizen status as well as diversity, equity, and inclusion.